Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Evolution of binary systems

 where $\dot P_b^{GR}$ is the value of orbital decay predicted by GR:

+To correctly evaluate the Eq.~\eqref{first}, we must consider two limiting cases: $m_\varphi\ll\omega$ and $m_\varphi\gg\omega$.
+Let us begin with the first case.

-The expression for effective gravitational constant contains the mass of the scalar field and the distance which is specific for the system.
-It was previously shown that the distance at which the influence of the mass of the scalar field manifests itself is greater than the size of local astrophysical systems \cite{Leanizbarrutia2017}.
-Thus we can take $m_\phi r\ll1$ and after substituting the expression \eqref{geff} into \eqref{first}, we obtain:
+When $m_\varphi\ll\omega$, the scalar field is very light.
+The Heaviside function takes the value of one, and all terms in the Eq.~\eqref{first} non-vanishing.
+Additionally, in the case of a light scalar field, we take $v(\omega)=v(2\omega)=1$.
+The expression for the effective gravitational constant contains both the mass of the scalar field and the distance scale specific to the system under consideration.
+It was previously shown that the distance at which the effects of the scalar field mass become significant exceeds the size of local astrophysical systems \cite{Leanizbarrutia2017}.
+Therefore, we can assume $m_\phi r\ll1$, and after substituting the Eq.~\eqref{geff} into Eq.~\eqref{first}, we obtain:

-The Fig. \ref{fig:1} illustrates the dependence of the scalar field mass $m_\phi$ on $\phi_0$ for the system PSR J0737-3039.
-The critical value for the scalar field mass was obtained earlier in \cite{Dyadina2018}.
-Thus we find the following constraints on the background value of the scalar field:
+Here we can estimate the sensitivities as $s_1\approx s_2\approx 0.2$ since both objects are neutron stars.
+In this case, dipole parameter vanishes, $A_d=0$, because $s_1=s_2$.
+Thus, only the quadrupole contribution remains in Eq.~\eqref{ns1} for the scalar sector.
+Consequently, we find the following constraints on the background value of the scalar field:

-Thus, we obtain that the restrictions derived from the double pulsar are comparable in order of magnitude to the restrictions found from the ``Cassini'' experiment \cite{Cassini2003}.
-While these constraints are slightly less stringent than those obtained from the solar system ($|\phi_0|<3.4\times10^{-5}$) \cite{Leanizbarrutia2017, Dyadina2019}.
+We conclude that the constraints derived from the double pulsar are comparable in magnitude to those obtained from the "Cassini" experiment \cite{Cassini2003}.
+While these constraints are slightly less stringent than those obtained from the Solar System ($|\phi_0|<3.4\times10^{-5}$) \cite{Leanizbarrutia2017, Dyadina2019}.
 Continued observations of the system PSR J0737-3039 will further refine the limits on $\phi_0$.
-Additionally, performing a full post-Keplerian test may improve existing constraints.
+Additionally, performing a full post-Keplerian test may further improve existing constraints.

+Next we consider the case $m_\varphi\gg\omega$.
+In this regime, all terms in Eq.~\eqref{first} containing the Heaviside function vanish.
+The additional term in the square brackets of the expression for the effective gravitational constant also disappears due to $e^{m_\varphi r}\to0$.
+Substituting the Eq.~\eqref{geff} into Eq.~\eqref{first} and applying the method \eqref{deviation}, we obtain: